nivi333/lavoro-ai-ferri/z-epics/REPORTS-UI-REFACTORING.md

 - [x] Fixed SCSS import paths in all report pages
 - [x] Added routes for all created report pages
 - [x] Removed all dummy data from category pages
+- [x] Implemented auto-load for all report screens to show data on mount

 ## Backend Tasks